Why is your credit score important?

-It may be one of the most important numbers in your life – besides your blood pressure reading – because it helps determine the availability and cost of credit for vehicle and other purchases.
+It may be one of the most important numbers in your life – besides your blood pressure reading – because it helps determine the availability and cost of credit for vehicles and other purchases.

 The term itself might boost the blood pressure of some consumers seeking to finance their purchases.

 For example, the payment on a $20,000 retail installment contract at 5 percent interest would be about $377.50 a month over five years, according to our auto finance calculator.
 The monthly payment on the same contract at 10 percent interest would be about $425.
 That’s a difference of almost $50 a month every month for 60 months, or $3,000 over the life of the contract.

 At 15 percent interest, the monthly payment on that contract would be about $476 or almost $100 a month higher than the best-rate example and about $6,000 more over 60 months.

-To help you better understand why your credit score is so important and what it is based on, we’ve produced a short video, Why your credit score is important, which appears in our online Learning Center with other useful credit information.
+To help you better understand why your credit score is so important and what it is based on, we’ve produced the short video above, which also appears in our online Learning Center with other useful auto finance information, helpful videos and more.

 Your credit score